Eriku33/Foundry-VTT-Image-Hover/README.md

 ### Specific image on hover (Game master only)
 Use the file picker to select a specific image/video to show when users hover over the token.<br>
 Defaults to image set on Art on Hover setting.<br>
-Delete the text to remove image and revert to default.<br>
+Delete the text to remove the image and revert to default.<br>
 Default: Unset (path/image.png)